 Dinovite is a company that focuses on pet supplements for dogs, cats, and horses.
-The brand was founded in 2000 by Ed & Cindy Lukacevic.
+The brand is one of the oldest suppliers of pet supplements and was founded in 2000 by Ed & Cindy Lukacevic.

-Dinovite is seen by some as a less controversial pet supplement company and doesn’t resort to predatory or questionable practices that some other brands do.
+Dinovite is seen by some as a less controversial pet supplement company, and the reasoning behind this is a mix of factors.

-Despite this, pet supplements are not well researched or understood, and some in the industry question their value.
+Despite this positive public image Dinovite holds, pet supplements are not well researched or understood, and some in the industry question their value.

 For the first six years of Dinovite’s existence, their products were developed, produced, and sold from the Lukeacevic family farm in Kentucky.

-However, in 2007, Dinovite moved into a 52,000 square foot manufacturing facility in Crittenden, Kentucky, and has been producing and distributing their products from that location ever since.
+However, in 2007, Dinovite moved into a 52,000-square-foot manufacturing facility in Crittenden, Kentucky, and has been producing and distributing its products from that location ever since.

-Dinovite isn’t available from any of the large retail or online pet food and supplement providers such as Amazon, Chewy, Petsmart, or PetCo.
-Instead, Dinvote products can be exclusively be purchased from Dinovite’s site.
+It used to be the case that Dinovite wasn’t available from any of the large retail or online pet food and supplement providers, and instead, Dinovite products were exclusively purchased from Dinovite’s site.

-Dinovite is moderately priced in comparison to some other pet supplements, with a 90 day supply costing roughly 60 USD for a medium-sized dog and as much as 120 USD for giant dogs.
+Dinovite is moderately priced in comparison to some other pet supplements, with a 90-day supply costing roughly 67 USD for a medium-sized dog and as much as 127 USD for giant dogs.